 Everyone loves their company name to rank highly, but if you are aiming to increase the visibility of your business, then this isn’t going to help.
 Only people who already know the name of your company and how to find you will search for this, not somebody who has never heard of you.

 It is essential to remember that any keywords you choose need to have complete relevance to the content on your website.
 If this is not the case, search engines will believe you are just stuffing keywords into places they shouldn’t be for the sake of ranking.
 This will impede your ranking and put you at risk of being penalised or blacklisted.
 They also need to be terms that people search for as mentioned above.

 I’m sure you have been waiting for me to suggest some tools that can be used to decide on keywords, so I will ease your anticipation.

 There are some useful tools that can help you.
 The main one being Google AdWords (free to use) which provides monthly search words and phrases and provides a free tool that generates additional keywords based on the list you have already developed.
 If you don’t want to use Google AdWords, I have a few more for you to choose from.
 These are also free to use.

 Do you need help with your keywords and SEO?
-Contact us, and we will be happy to have a brief meeting with you to discuss the issues you are having and let you know how we can solve them.
+If so please feel free to contact us, and we will be happy to have a brief meeting with you to discuss the issues you are having and let you know how we can solve them with our SEO services.